David Gresham: Broadcast career

 In 1969, on a trip to London to interview music stars, he was invited to interview John Lennon.
 Lennon and the Beatles had been banned from SABC for five years after his 1966 comments about Christianity.
 In his interview with Gresham, Lennon apologised for his comments describing himself as a fan of Jesus Christ.
 On his return to Johannesburg, Gresham could not get the interview played on SABC Radio as the censors were now offended by Lennon's comments about being a fan, the censors believed one could only be a follower.

 In 1971, Gresham was asked to host Springbok Radio's Top 20 on Friday nights, rebroadcast on Saturday afternoon as SA Hits Of The Week at 5.00pm.
 The Friday show was later called the South African Top 20 and he hosted the show until 1985 when the station Springbok Radio was closed down.
 After the end of Springbok Radio, he continued presenting on radio until 1991.

 When television arrived in South Africa in 1975, Gresham presented a variety show, Sunshine 30, on the SABC test channel.
 When television officially started in 1976, he presented the early evening music show on Friday's called Pop Shop and would host it for two years.
 Gresham courted controversy in the conservative parts of white South Africa when on Pop Shop, he played a music video featuring an American black singer for the first time on television.
 Later he would host the SABC TV show Easy Beat for two years.

 Music career

 Gresham left Teal Records after they wouldn't produce a song he had written.
 Instead went to EMI and produced two songs with two artists and Clive Calder A&R Manager at EMI would release them.
 At the same time Gresham met Mutt Lange through Calder.
 The song he wrote and produced, costing him $1.50 per hour in the studio to record, was I’ll Walk With You by the singer Irishman Sean Rennie and the song went on to reach the Top 10 chart in South Africa.

 In 1972, Gresham and his partner Allan Goldswain formed a record label called Nitty Gritty Records.
 The company obtained its current name in 1984 when it was changed to David Gresham Records.
-In its early days the company would write jingles for advertisements which gave the label extra money while Gresham's SABC salary paid the companies bills.
+In its early days the company would write jingles for advertisements which gave the label extra money while Gresham's SABC salary paid the company's bills.